bluerobotics/bluerobotics.github.io/brov2/assembly.md

 2. Attach that battery cradle to the bottom panel, using 4 M4x14 socket head cap screws from the bag with 4 M4x14 screws and 4 M3x12 screws.
 Be sure that the screw head is in the counterbore.
 The bottom panel is only counterbored on one side.

-	[picture of bag w/ M4x14 screws & M3x12 screws]

 	<img src="/brov2/cad/brov-assembly-step1-annotated.png" class="img-responsive" style="max-width:700px" />

 3. Apply one or two drops of threadlocker to the end of 4 M3x12 screws from the bag you just got the M4x14 screws from.

 	<img src="/brov2/cad/locktite-application-2.png" class="img-responsive" style="max-width:700px" />

-4. Grab the other battery cradle and install the 4 M3x12 screws into the cradle to clamp the battery enclosure into place.
+4. Grab the battery enclosure and the other battery cradle and install the 4 M3x12 screws into the cradle to clamp the battery enclosure into place.
 Install all four screws loosly at first and then slowly tighten them on both sides evenly.
 Keep the battery enclosure approximately centered in the cradles.

 	<img src="/brov2/cad/brov-assembly-step2-annotated.png" class="img-responsive" style="max-width:700px" />

 ## Assembling the Center Panels

+To assemble the center panels you will need the following tools and items:

+- 2 front center panels (included with ROV)
+- 2 rear center panels (included with ROV)
+- threadlocker (not included)
+- The bag with 8 M4x18 socket head cap screws (included with ROV)
+- 3 mm allen hex key (included with ROV)

-1. Apply one or two drops of threadlocker to the end of 8 M4x18 screws from the bag with only 8 M4x18 screws.
+1. Apply one or two drops of threadlocker to the end of 8 M4x18.

-	[picture of bag with 8 M4x18 screws]

 2. Attach the electronics enclosure cradle to the rear center panels.

 	<img src="/brov2//cad/brov-assembly-step3-annotated.png" class="img-responsive" style="max-width:700px" />